1944–45 USM Alger season

-In the 1944–45 season, USM Alger is competing in the Second Division for the 8th season French colonial era, as well as the Forconi Cup.
-They compete in First Division, and the Forconi Cup.
+In the 1944–45 season, USM Alger competed in the Second Division for the 8th season French colonial era, as well as the Forconi Cup.
+They competed in First Division, and the Forconi Cup.
+During the previous period, the Second World War, an extremely difficult era marked by chaos, transition, and numerous challenges the doors of USMA remained open to young people of all backgrounds, who were met with warmth and consideration.
+The club played a role in education, training, and cultural and sporting guidance.